 Over 1,000 licensed CPA firms serve Maryland’s 6 million residents, and the state’s proximity to Washington, D.C. creates employment opportunities for financial services specialists in the government, industrial, and technology sectors.
 It’s no surprise that major Fortune 500 companies like Lockheed Martin and Marriot are headquartered in Maryland, nor that all the “Big Four” international CPA firms maintain offices in the state.
-Maryland is home to more than 26,000 accountants and auditors, which is proportionately much higher than the national average, and typical salaries are also higher, with an annual mean wage of around $82,000.
-The future is bright for CPAs in Maryland, as the Bureau of Labor Statistics predicts a 21.7% increase in accounting jobs by 2024—more than twice the national average.
+Maryland is home to more than 26,000 accountants and auditors, which is proportionately much higher than the national average, and typical salaries are also higher, with an annual mean wage of around $80,930.
+The Bureau of Labor Statistics predicts a 6.7% increase in accounting jobs from 2016 to 2026—slightly less than the national average.

 Maryland at a glance